ZedThree/HPCAcademyFortran/Fortran.md

         - What number represents what `kind` is entirely up to the compiler

-### FIXME

-- ranges of different kinds
-- mention integers

 ## Kinds of types

 - Don't use those!
-Use these:
+Use either this:

 ```Fortran
 !
 Get the kind number that can give us 15 digits of precision and 300